What is Cumin?

 Let the zhoug sauce do the talking as it forms the luxurious base for these gorgeous roasted red Brussels sprouts.
 This is the perfect side dish for the cooler months, and let the warm spices and the spiciness give the winter chills the flick!

-Roasted Heirloom Carrots with Pearl Couscous
+Roasted Rainbow Carrots with Pearl Couscous

-A deliciously colourful salad with roasted heirloom carrots and red onions layered on top of a bed of chewy pearl couscous, fresh mint and chopped almonds.
+A deliciously colourful salad with roasted heirloom rainbow carrots and red onions layered on top of a bed of chewy pearl couscous, fresh mint and chopped almonds.
 A salad that satisfies.

 More Ingredient Pairing Ideas